How Fleet Tracking GPS Improves Customer Service and On-Time Deliveries

 Consequently, Fulton & Roark’s dedicated team found themselves performing double data entry—a time-consuming and error-prone process.

-In pursuit of streamlining their operations and consolidating all essential functions into a single platform, the company’s visionary co-founders took the initiative to implement NetSuite ERP.
+In pursuit of streamlining their operations and consolidating all essential functions into a single platform, the company’s visionary co-founders took the initiative to implement ERP software.
 Remarkably, within a mere three weeks of the implementation process, tangible improvements were evident to team members.
 Finally, Fulton & Roark achieved the following milestones:

 • Error-Free Bookkeeping: With the new ERP system in place, Fulton & Roark gained the ability to catch and rectify bookkeeping errors related to their inventory.
 This significantly enhanced data accuracy and financial integrity.